DS-100/textbook/notebooks/ch10/modeling_abs_huber.md

 $$ \theta = C $$

 Where $ C $ is some constant.
-When we use this constant model and the MSE cost function, we found that $ C $ will always be the mean of the data points.
+When we optimize this constant model using MSE, we found that $ C $ will always be the mean of the data points.
 When applied to the tips dataset, we found that the constant model should predict $ 16.08\% $ since $ 16.08\% $ is the mean of the tip percents.

-Now, we will keep our model the same but switch to a different cost function: the mean absolute cost.
-Instead taking the squared difference for each point and our prediction, this cost function takes the absolute difference:
+Now, we will keep our model the same but switch to a different loss function: the mean absolute error (MAE).
+Instead taking the squared difference for each point and our prediction, this loss function takes the absolute difference:

 $$
 \begin{aligned}
-L(\theta, y)
+L(\theta, \textbf{y})
 &= \frac{1}{n} \sum_{i = 1}^{n} |y_i - \theta| \\
 \end{aligned}
 $$

-**Brief Aside: Cost Functions vs. Loss Functions**

-We typically use the term *cost function* to describe a function that takes in parameters of our model (e.g. $ \theta $) and the entire set of data that we are interested in (e.g. $ y $).
-This function generates a single value that describes how well the model does on a given set of points.

-We typically use the term *loss function* to describe a function that takes in parameters of our model (e.g. $ \theta $) and one point from the data that we are interested in (e.g. $ y_i $).
-For example, $ (y_i - \theta)^2 $ is the squared loss, and $ |y_i - \theta| $ is the absolute loss.
-Notice that there is no summation in these example loss functions.
-You can think of a cost function as the combination of multiple loss function values.

-### Comparing MSE and Mean Absolute Cost
+### Comparing MSE and MAE

-To get a better sense of how the MSE cost and mean absolute cost compare, let's compare their costs on different datasets.
-First, we'll use our dataset of one point: $ y = [14] $.
+To get a better sense of how the MSE and MAE compare, let's compare their losses on different datasets.
+First, we'll use our dataset of one point: $ \textbf{y} = [14] $.

 ```python